nickheal/battle-simulator/README.md

 Tested in Chrome & Firefox.
 I'm not sure if the text gradient will work in IE 11.

-This is built mobile first, but the text does get a bit small.
+This is built mobile first, but the layout could probably be rethought for mobile so that the text could be bumped up a bit in size.

 ### State management